byu-osl/city-issue-server/README.md

 #### Bootstrap

 [Bootstrap](http://getbootstrap.com/) is an extremely popular, responsive HTML/CSS framework.
-Try to stick to using default Bootstrap classes - we can modify them later.
+Stick to default Bootstrap classes - we can customize them later.

 ### Testing

-No front end tests are set up, ATM.
+No front end tests are set up at the moment.
 Feel free to recommend testing strategies; Facebook uses something called [Jest](https://facebook.github.io/jest/) to test React apps, so that's probably what we'll go with.

+### Example: implementing a new feature

+Here is an overview of how you might add a field to the issue request form.
+Starting server-side:

+- For this feature, you need to make changes in [requestsHandler.js](routes/requestsHandler.js), and [the request model](models/request.js).
+- Add the field you want to the [schema](https://github.com/byu-osl/city-issue-server/blob/17d05d5950880dcbfe5b02b887665b6ccc983896/models/request.js#L3) of the request.
+- Add any validation logic in [saveRequest()](https://github.com/byu-osl/city-issue-server/blob/17d05d5950880dcbfe5b02b887665b6ccc983896/routes/requestsHandler.js#L68).
+- Write a React component for that portion of the form.
+	+ Create a new file, and follow the pattern of the other components of the form.
+Make sure to write a getter to expose state to the parent component.
+- Head over to the client-side [app.js](client-side/js/app.js).
+The entry point for the request form is here. `require` your new component at the top of the file, and add a reference to it in the `render` function of the form.
+- In RequestForm's `submitForm`, get the new field, and add it to the POST.

 ## Troubleshooting